centreon/centreon-archived/bin/centreond/docs/guide.rst

 A poller with centreond should have the following modules:

 * centreond-action
-* centreond-pull: if the connection to the central should be initiated by the poller
+* centreond-pull: if the connection to the central should be opened by the poller

 A central with centreond should have the following modules: